Chocolatechipdogo/TavernLightGamesTechnicalTests/README.md

 reach out for help.
 Mostly wanted to write this down as a reminder of what happend and to stort of go through the motions of showing what was going on so that I can understand where I can improve for the future.
 If you are the recruter reading this I want to take the time to thank you again if I haven't thanked you already in the email for taking the time to read this and give me a chance.
-Hope the recruiting process goes smoothly for you can the team.
+Hope the recruiting process goes smoothly for you and the team.
 Hope you have a good rest of your day or night.